github/branch-deploy/docs/examples.md

 ## Multiple jobs

-If you need a complex deployment workflow, you can create a deployment status in separate jobs.
+If you need a complex deployment workflow, you can create a deployment status manually in a separate step

 ```yaml
 name: deploy